Redondo Beach Wrongful Termination Lawyer

 - Wrongful constructive discharge – In some cases, if you were forced to quit or resign due to intolerable working conditions, you may still have a case for wrongful termination based on “constructive discharge.”

 If you can prove wrongful termination, you can seek a variety of damages, including lost wages (with interest), reinstatement to your previous job, and even compensation for your physical pain and mental suffering arising from your termination.
-A skilled Redondo Beach wrongful termination lawyer can review the facts of your case and provide you with more specific advice in this area.
-So if you need to speak with an attorney right away, contact Litigation, P.C., to schedule a free initial consultation.
+A skilled lawyer can review the facts of your case and provide you with more specific advice in this area.
+So if you need to speak with a Redondo Beach employment attorney right away, contact Litigation, P.C., to schedule a free initial consultation.